httpwg/http-extensions/draft-ietf-httpbis-cookie-same-site.md

 secret information, and the user will be quite confused.

-Developers can avoid this confusion by adopting a session management system that relies on not one, but two cookies: one conceptualy granting "read" access, another granting "write" access.
-The latter could be marked as `SameSite`, and its absence would provide a reauthentication step before executing any non-idempotent action.
+Developers can avoid this confusion by adopting a session management system that relies on not one, but two cookies: one conceptually granting "read" access, another granting "write" access.
+The latter could be marked as `SameSite`, and its absence would prompt a reauthentication step before executing any non-idempotent action.
 The former could drop the `SameSite` attribute entirely, or choose the "Lax" version of enforcement, in order to allow users access to data via top-level navigation.